rudism/ghost-funnies/README.md

 #Funnies

 A [Ghost](http://ghost.org) theme specifically tailored for webcomics.
+Currently compatible with all versions of Ghost up to and including 0.4.2.

 - Minimal
 - Single page (uses [historyjs](http://historyjs.net) for state management)